MLHale/CYBR8470/README.md

 [Project 2 rubric](/modules/IA8470-project-2-rubric.pdf) - Server-side API creation and Client-side Integration Project 2 continues the web development and design initiated in Project 1.
 You will create a Django REST API for servicing CRUD (create, read, update, delete) requests coming from your clientside ember app.
 Project 2 also offers you the first real opportunity to start realizing core security functionality.
 You will deploy your REST API on an Apache server and harden it against various forms of attack.
 Among other things you will harden your API by adding validators for each create or update operation and ensure that there are no side-effects from your methods.
 Additionally, you will update your design documents to reflect your server-side changes.
 See the [rubric](/modules/IA8470-project-2-rubric.pdf) for specific details.

-[Project 2 rubric](/modules/final-project-rubric.pdf) - This last assignment tasks you with assessing your partner's install guide, user guide, and application.
+[Final Assignment rubric](/modules/final-project-rubric.pdf) - This last assignment tasks you with assessing your partner's install guide, user guide, and application.
 See the [rubric](/modules/final-project-rubric.pdf) for specific details.

 ## Class Topics
 1. Introduction to Web apps ([PDF Lecture 1](/lectures/lecture1.pdf))